 Cooking Wagyu is easy.
 Keep it simple and let the rich beef flavors play a starring role.

 - Salt your meat either at least one hour prior to, or right before, cooking.
 Do not let salt sit on your steak for only 30 minutes.
-Letting salt sit for only a short time gives it enough time to draw moisture out of the beef, but not enough time for that moisture to be re-absorbed.
+Letting salt sit for only a short time gives it enough time to draw moisture out of the beef, though not enough time for that moisture to be re-absorbed.

 - Use a digital meat thermometer to nail your target done temperature.
 Using your finger to check doneness or going by time is too imprecise, especially when digital thermometers are inexpensive.
 Remove the meat from heat 5° F before reaching your target temp and let it rest for 5 minutes for steaks, longer for thicker cuts.
 Cover with foil, a plate or bowl so the outside doesn't cool.

 - Even if you love rare or medium-rare steaks, some cuts are best when cooked to medium.
 Flank, flat iron, skirt and ribs are examples of highly textured cuts that benefit from slightly longer cooking times.
-Cuts like these are best when marinaded.
-Use a simple marinade with only a few ingredients.
-Our favorite marinade has only three ingredients: olive oil, balsamic vinegar, and a few cloves of crushed garlic.

 - We use ThermoWorks' Chef-Recommended Temps rather than those recommended by the USDA:

 Rare 120- 130° F

 Ground beef, because it is blended, should always be cooked to 160° F